opensoldat/polyworks/pwinstall/ReadMe.txt

 - keyboard input with directinput
 - loads png and jpg scenery and textures
 - load compiled map from Soldat Maps folder
-- select vertices by colour function
+- select vertices by color function
 - waypoint support
 - fixed some maps causing errors when loading
 - choose uncompiled maps dir and prefabs dir